apache/pulsar/site2/docs/functions-api.md

 SerDe option | When to use
 :------------|:-----------
-`StringSerDe` | When you're working with simple types like strings, Booleans, integers, and the like `PickleSerDe` | When you're working with complex, application-specific types and are comfortable with `pickle`'s "best effort" approach
+`StringSerDe` | When you're working with simple strings `PickleSerDe` | When you're working with complex, application-specific types and are comfortable with `pickle`'s "best effort" approach
 Custom SerDe | When you require explicit control over SerDe, potentially for performance or data compatibility purposes